ealva-com/preference-store/README.md

   }
 }
 ```
-And example of creating the Singleton inside a Koin module:
+An example of creating the Singleton inside a Koin module:
 ```kotlin
 single(named("SimplePrefs")) {
   SimplePrefsSingleton(